 James A. Murphy Citizen Advisory Committee Award

-The James A. Murphy Citizens Advisory Committee (CAC) Award is presented annually by the CAC National Executive Committee (NEC) of the Citizen Advisory Committees (CACs).
+The James A. Murphy Citizen Advisory Committee (CAC) Award is presented annually by the National Executive Committee (NEC) of the CAC.
 It recognizes and acknowledges individuals or teams who exemplify commitment, drive and leadership in advancing the CAC initiative.

 The award was established in 2013.
-It is named after James A. Murphy to honour his long-standing public service career in which he embodied passion for the engagement of Canadians in the federal correctional process and extraordinary commitment to CAC initiative.
+It is named after James A. Murphy, retired CSC member of staff, to honour his long-standing public service career in which he embodied passion for the engagement of Canadians in the federal correctional process and extraordinary commitment to the CAC initiative.
 Mr. Murphy dedicated his 38-year professional career to community corrections.
 He contributed to establishing and maintaining many of the partner relationships that collectively support the mission and priorities of Correctional Service Canada (CSC).

 Previous James A. Murphy CAC Award recipients